wilhelmer/mkdocs-localsearch/README.md

     {% endif %}
     {% endblock %}
     ```
+    **Note:** Don't use the `extra_javascript` option in `mkdocs.yml` to add the two scripts above.
+Scripts referenced via `extra_javascript` are placed at the bottom of the HTML page, i.e., after the search implementation, which is too late.
 6. If your documentation should work **offline**, i.e., without internet access:
     1. Open [this file](https://unpkg.com/iframe-worker/polyfill) and save it as `iframe-worker.js` in your `docs_dir`.<br>
        Example path: `docs/assets/javascripts/iframe-worker.js`